 Between Toulon and Menton, the Mediterranean coast is home to some of the most prestigious European spas and resort towns: Saint-Tropez, Cannes, Nice, Monaco, Menton…

 This part of Provence is influenced by its neighbour Italy.
-Lavender fields, chestnut and olive trees, sun-bathed vineyards and nestled villages constantly remind the visitor that he is still in Provence.
+Lavender fields, chestnut and olive trees, sun-bathed vineyards and nestled villages remind the visitor that he is still in Provence.

-Nice is often considered the “Queen of the Riviera”.
-The former city of the House of Savoy became French in 1860, with most of the territory now called the Maritime Alps département.
+The former city of the House of Savoy became French in 1860, and most of the territory is now called the Maritime Alps département.

 With more than 500,000 inhabitants, Nice stretches along the shores of the dazzling Baie des Anges and boats a picture-perfect old town with an Italian influence.